Setup Instructions - Ride

 PROPER HEEL AND TOE BAIL SEATING

-- It is possible to "false lock" the heel bail.
+- It is possible to "false clip" the heel bail.
 Always make sure the heel bail is secured correctly - on top of the heel lug - as in FIGURE 9.

-- It is normal for the toe lever to sit up off the top part of the boot a little bit, especially with the Arc'teryx Proclines.
+- It is normal for the toe lever to sit up off the top part of the boot a little bit.
 You just want to make sure the lever snaps into place, feels secure and your toe doesn't move around inside the toe bail too much (a very small amount of side to side play is normal).
-The screw on the underside of the toe lever can be adjusted to tweak the actual seating tolerance of the lever on the toe welt.
-With the Proclines, which have a smaller than normal toe welt, you will need to use the longer nylon screws included in the tool kit (note that these screws will need to be cut to the appropriate length from the full length provided).
+The screw on the underside of the toe lever can be used to adjust the seating tolerance of the lever on the toe welt.
+With the Proclines, which have a smaller than normal toe welt, you will need to use the longer nylon screws available here (note that these screws will need to be cut to the appropriate length from the full length provided).
 This will ensure that the lever seats itself securely right where the toe welt meets the boot as in FIGURE 10.
 See here for more info if riding Proclines.

-- It's typically the heel bail position that will determine if the boot is centered on the binding and therefore over the board.
+- The heel bail position determines if the boot is centered on the binding and therefore over the board.
 Once the bindings are mounted on the board, always check to make sure your boot is centered to prevent unwanted toe/heel drag.

 FIGURE 9.
 Properly secured heel bail.